 So I want to give you an example.
 I have two wonderful little kittens that are totally adorable.
 Like, you look into their eyes and you lose yourself in the perfection of these little creatures.
 And my legs are shredded because they think that I am their personal cat tree.
 I can at the same time say that they are amazing, perfect little creatures.
 And I can also say that they in moments are driving me absolutely crazy.
 That I need to take steps to improve how I’m interacting with them, because I would like to show my legs sometimes and have them not be constantly on fire from all the scratches.
 So admitting to yourself that changes could be made, that changes need to be made, is only going to improve your relationship with your kittens, your partner, your coaching, your clients, your business, etc. You’re going to be able to show up in a way that is better for everyone around you.
 Just because you love something, just because it’s your passion, doesn’t mean that you can’t be honest about the things that drive you a little batty, because that’s how they (and you) get better.
 That’s how you grow.

-So in 2023, get clinical.
+So as you look to the future, get clinical.
 Look at the good, the bad, and the in between.
 And pet more kittens.

-If you are interested in growing as an aerial coach or pole instructor in 2023, I’d love to have you in one of my programs or mentorships.
-Applications for Cycle 5 of The Conclave, my 3-month custom coaching program for aerialists and pole dancers with big technical goals open in the end of January.
+If you are interested in growing as an aerial coach or pole instructor, I’d love to have you in one of my programs or mentorships!
+Get on the waitlist for The Conclave, my 3-month custom technical training and coaching program for aerialists and pole dancers, or Cardinal, my 10-month teacher training intensive for aerial and pole coaches.